photoangell/provejs-jquery/README.md

 ## Prove Events

 Prove is a publisher of events.
-Events are triggered on either the input or the form.
-However, all prove event listeners are delagated to the form element.

-The following events are triggered to share data with the decorators:
+Events are triggered on either the input or the form to share data with the decorators.
 - [status.form.prove](./EVENTS.md#) - triggered on the **form**
 - [status.input.prove](./EVENTS.md#) - triggered on the **input**